What (really) is Shared Hosting?

 Here are some of the benefits of choosing shared hosting for your website:

 The costs of the server are distributed across multiple website owners, making the individual rates quite low.
-At HOSTAFRICA, the starter plan is priced as low as ZAR69.00 per month ($4.5/month), with the business package going only as high as ZAR299.00 per month ($19.5/month).

 Most shared hosting providers offer 24/7 server monitoring, and support via various communication channels (live chat, email, phone etc.).
 So there’s no need to worry about system or hardware upgrades, ensuring availability, or creating backups either.